Z-stability of twisted group C*-algebras of nilpotent groups: Introduction

 The statement of \cref{thm:gfta} above subsumes the main result of \cite{BeEnva22}, where this was shown under the stronger hypothesis that $(\Gamma,\sigma)$ satisfies Kleppner's condition ---a property equivalent to the simplicity of $\mathrm{C}^*(\Gamma,\sigma)$.
 It also generalizes \cite[Theorem 5.4]{JaLu20} from the setting of Gabor frames to the setting of coherent systems arising from nilpotent Lie groups.

 \textbf{Acknowledgements.} UE was supported by the Research Council of Norway (Project Number 314048).
-EV was partially supported by the Spanish Research State Agency (grant No.\ PID2020-113047GB-I00/AEI/10.13039/501100011033), by the Comissionat per Universitats i Recerca de la Generalitat de Catalunya (grant No. 2021-SGR-01015) and by the Knut and Alice Wallenberg Foundation (KAW 2021.0140).
+EV was partially supported by MINECO (grants No.\ PID2020-113047GB-I00/AEI/10.13039/501100011033 and No.\ PID2023-147110NB-I00), by the Comissionat per Universitats i Recerca de la Generalitat de Catalunya (grant No. 2021-SGR-01015) and by the Knut and Alice Wallenberg Foundation (KAW 2021.0140).

 Part of this work was carried out during visits to the University of Potsdam, the Fields Institute for Research in Mathematical Sciences, Chalmers University of Technology and the University of Oslo.
 We are grateful to all the institutions for their hospitality.
+UE thanks Erik Bedos and Tron Omland for helpful discussions.

 \textbf{Notation.} Throughout the paper, all tensor products are minimal and we denote them simply by $A\otimes B$.
 Most of the groups appearing in this paper (all except those in \cref{sec:AppTimFre}) are discrete, as we make explicit in every statement and definition.